Campus Community Survey

 All-Campus, Online, Anonymous Survey

 The Campus Community Survey, fielded in Spring 2018, serves as a quantitative baseline measure of campus climate.
 Building on this initial assessment will help us develop a survey instrument that allows us to track our progress over time.
+View Executive Summary of Survey Results.
+Please note: if you experience issues opening the document on a mobile device please use your laptop or desktop.

 - How is this survey different from other assessments that Vassar College has done?